SquareGPS/navixy-api/docs/backend-api/resources/tracking/status/tracker.md

 * 204 (Entity not found) – if there is no listing assigned to this tracker containing with such ID.
 * 208 (Device blocked) – if tracker exists but was blocked due to tariff restrictions or some other reason.
 * 219 (Not allowed for clones of the device) – if specified tracker is a clone.
-* 236 (Feature unavailable due to tariff restrictions) – if there are no trackers with “statuses” tariff feature available.
+* 236 (Feature unavailable due to tariff restrictions) – if there are no trackers with "statuses" tariff feature available.
 * 263 (No change needed, old and new values are the same) – if new status is equal to current status of tracker.